asteroidhq/peeringdb_oauth_example/README.md

 ## Step 1: Register your app on PeeringDB

-Example on Slide 7 of the above preso (remember the redirect URIs need to be HTTPS) Set the client ID and secret in peeringdb_auth/peeringdb_auth.py
+Example on Slide 7 of the above preso (remember the redirect URIs need to be HTTPS) Copy the file etc/peeringdb_oauth.ini to /etc/peeringdb_oauth.ini and copy/paste the client ID and secret in that the PeeringDB website provides you when you register your app.

 ## Step 2: Make your endpoint which redirects users to the PeeringDB Auth service: